woc-hack/tutorial/README.md

 Once on the server, you can see all the available databases using the "show dbs" command.
 However, the database that pertains primarily to the WoC is the WoC database.

-You can switch to the WoC database, or any other, using the 'use "database name"' command, E.G. (use WoC), and, after switching, you can view the available collections in the database by using the 'show collections' command.
+Most databases are used for teaching and other tasks, spo please use WoC database using the 'use "database name"' command, E.G. (use WoC), and, after switching, you can view the available collections in the database by using the 'show collections' command.

-Currently, there is an author metadata collection (auth_metadata.P) that contains the total number of projects an author has participated in, the total number of blobs created, the total number of commits made, the total number of files they have created, the distribution of languages used by that author, and the first and last time the author committed to Git in Unix Timestamp based on the data contained on version P of WoC.
+Currently, there is an author metadata collection (A_metadata.S) that contains the total number of projects an author has participated in, the total number of blobs created by them (before anyone else), the total number of commits made, the total number of files they have modified, the distribution of language files modified by that author, and the first and last time the author committed in Unix Timestamp based on the data contained on version S of WoC.
+Author names have ben aliased and the number of aliases and the list are also included in the record.

-Alongside this, there is a similar collection for projects on WoC (proj_metadata.P) that contains the total number of authors on the project, the total number of commits, the total number of files, the distribution of languages used, the first and last time there was a commit to the project in Unix Timestamp based on version P of WoC, the number of stars GitHub has given that project (if any), if the project is a fork, and where it was forked from (if anywhere).
+Alongside this, there is a similar collection for projects on WoC (P_metadata.S) that contains the total number of authors on the project, the total number of commits, the total number of files, the distribution of languages used, the first and last time there was a commit to the project in Unix Timestamp based on version S of WoC.
+Since the project is deforked, the community size (the number of other projects that share commits with the deforeked project) is also provided.
+WoC relation P2p can be used to list other projects linked to it.
+We also provide additional info based on linking to attributes that exist only in GitHub.
+That data is not as recent, however and more work is needed to make it complete.
+These attributes include the number of stars GitHub has given that project (if any), if the project is a GitHub fork, and where it was forked from (if anywhere).

 To see data in one of the collections, you can run the 'db."collection name".findOne()' command.
 This will show the first element in the collection and should help clarify what is in the collection.

-When the above findOne() command is run on the auth_metadata.P collection, the output is as follows:
+When the above findOne() command is run on the A_metadata.S collection, the output is as follows:

 -----------
 ```
-mongos> db.auth_metadata.P.findOne()
+db.A_metadata.S.findOne()
 {
-        "_id" : ObjectId("5e0f87416450a4c9c14b34b7"),
+        "_id" : ObjectId("5fed4644041b556b8257d39a"),
+        "FileInfo" : {
+                "Python" : 6,
+                "other" : 21,
+                "JavaScript" : 2
+        },
+        "NumFirstBlobs" : 45,
+        "LatestCommitDate" : 1512772452,
+        "Alias" : [
+                "waltcobb <walt.cobb@ymail.com>",
+                "Walt Cobb <walt.cobb@ymail.com>"
+        ],
-        "numCommits" : "8",
+        "NumAlias" : 2,
-        "authorID" : "  <mahisj7@gmail.com>",
+        "AuthorID" : "waltcobb <walt.cobb@ymail.com>",
-        "numBlobs" : "70",
+        "EarlistCommitDate" : 1500939360,
-        "earliestCommitDate" : "1418274391",
+        "NumCommits" : 71,
-        "fileInfo" : "{ 'total_javascript_files' => 17,'total_files' => 119,'total_other_files' => 102 }",
-        "latestCommitDate" : "1418995004",
+        "NumFiles" : 29,
-        "numProjects" : "1"
+        "NumProjects" : 3
 }
 ```
 ---------------

 This metadata can then be parsed for the desired information.

 Python, like most other programming languages, has an interface with Mongo that makes for data storage/retrieval much simpler.
 When retrieving or inputting large amounts of data onto the servers, it is almost always faster and easier to do so through one of the interfaces provided.

 ### PyMongo